Essential Year-End Estate and Inheritance Tax Planning After Losing a Spouse

 Section 2032A of the Internal Revenue Code allows for special use valuation of certain family farms and businesses, potentially reducing estate taxes.
 However, strict requirements must be met, and the election must be made on a timely filed estate tax return.

 Patricia and James owned a small family farm.
-She worked with an estate attorney to explore whether their farm qualified for special use valuation, potentially saving significant estate taxes.
+She worked with an estate attorney to explore whether their farm qualified for special use valuation, potentially saving significant estate taxes should her combined estate with portability ever exceed the $15 million exemption.

 Looking Ahead: Building Your Year-End Action Plan